FravBox/YagCCs/Thread Management/readme.md

 # Final Note

 If you have trouble with this CC, feel free to try to contact me (@standardquip) in the YAGPDB support server.
-However, I would highly recommend you instead try to figure out how this CC works and modify it to your own custom needs, instead.
+However, I would highly recommend you instead try to figure out how this CC works and modify it to your own custom needs.
 It is very difficult to have a "universal" CC that covers something complex like this.
 It's much easier to hardcode in your own channel and category IDs and such (in my opinion).

 If you know how to code, you can look at what I currently use for the thread management in my server, [here](https://github.com/FravBox/YagCCs/tree/main/z_server%20backups/thread%20control/2023%20thread%20mgmt).
 (Note that copy/pasting that into your CCs WILL NOT WORK.).
 I comment my code pretty heavily, so hopefully it's easy enough to read.